 Connectivity: Most NAS boxes connect to your network via a wired gigabit connection to your router.
 Wired connections are still the best for performance and reliability.
 Some newer NAS models include built-in Wi-Fi, but they are not as popular.
 There’s no need to pay extra for Wi-Fi if you don’t need it.

 Software: All NAS units run an operating system that’s usually a scaled down version of Unix or Linux.
-The best products make setup and installation a simple affair.
-A few years ago Drobo came along and made setup so easy that other vendors have followed their lead making NAS units much easier to configure.
-The best devices walk the user through the setup process which includes designating how the NAS will be used (file server, backup, etc), how many users will access the device along with various RAID options.
+The best NAS backup and storage products make setup and installation a simple affair.
+A few years ago Drobo came along and made setup so easy that other NAS backup and storage vendors have followed their lead making NAS units much easier to configure.
+The best devices walk the user through the setup process which includes designating how the NAS will be used (NAS file server, NAS backup, cloud-based storage, etc), how many users will access the device along with various RAID options.
 I recommend using RAID 5, which is the default RAID on most turnkey devices today.

 With or Without Disks: Many people purchase NAS units with the disks already installed.
 These turnkey products are popular with small businesses.
 You can also purchase NAS enclosures that include everything you need except the drives.
 These take a longer to setup, but give you more control on the type and capacity of drives that go into your box.
 Most people reading this will be comfortable installing a hard drive, and it’s really no different with a NAS.
 Many IT professionals like the idea of adding their own drives because it allows them to utilize drives they already own.
 At Puget Systems, Western Digital Caviar Red drives have been the most reliable platter drives we’ve sold for the past few years, if you do need to purchase drives.